ned98/bitskins-price-watcher/README.md

 5. http://localhost:3000/

-Message me on Discord if you need help - Ned#3938
+Message me on Discord, if you need help - Ned#3938